Glaciers in Bhutan: Retreat

 Several programs concerned with monitoring trans-Himalayan glaciers are underway, and a heterogeneous shrinkage is the general rule.
 Most of the glaciers in Bhutan are summer-accumulation type and hence, even more sensitive to fluctuations in temperature.
 However, equilibrium line altitude (ELA) information is scarce and little rigorous data on glacier changes are available due to issues in accessing higher-altitude glaciers.
 In general, it is accepted that glaciers are significantly retreating; the precise causes remain unknown but generally, retreats serve as highly sensitive indicators of climate change.

 Significant evidence about retreat in lower-elevation glaciers exists.
 A 1999 publication, deriving from satellite images, maps, and survey data, reported the retreat of multiple glaciers in the Bhutan Himalayas.
 A 2003 digital survey of 103 debris-free glaciers (small, and of similar length) from 1963 to 1993 determined that 90 were retreating, 13 were stationary, and none was advancing.
 The magnitude of retreat was larger in the south and smaller in the north, probably because of the higher sensitivity of glacier mass balance to relatively warmer temperature and greater precipitation in the south.
-Excluding the ones with unclear variations, an areal comparison of 66 glaciers exhibited a 8.1% shrinkage.
+Excluding the ones with unclear variations, an areal comparison of 66 glaciers exhibited an 8.1% shrinkage.
 In-situ observations of several glaciers in the 80s and 90s have pointed towards retreat.

 A 2012 conservative modelling predicted significant retreat (and shrinkage) in the ensuing decades to attain stability with mean climate conditions absent a near-double increase in precipitation or significant regional cooling.
-A 2.5 C increase in regional temperature over the next century (as predicted by IPCC) will reduce glaciated area by half and bring melt-water discharges to negligible values.
+A 2.5 C increase in regional temperature over the next century (as predicted by IPCC) will reduce glaciated area by half and bring meltwater discharges to negligible values.
 These were however not validated with in-situ observations.
 In 2016, the first ever in-situ mass-balance record of a glacier (Gangju La; debris free) in Bhutan was published.
 It recorded a drastic reduction in mass to the extent that no accumulation zone existed at all, and the observations were in agreement with the 2012 model.
 The authors noted that remote sensing methodologies indeed estimated far lower mass-losses, as hypothesized in the model.

 A 2014 analysis by ICIMOD on the evolution of Bhutan glaciers (using Landsat imagery) from 1980 to 2010 concluded that the glaciers were rapidly shrinking in recent decades.
 From 1980 to 2010, net area had roughly shrank by 23%; absence of debris and presence of a glacial lake at snout accentuated these retreat rates.
 The numbers increased by about 14.8% due to fragmentation of existing glaciers.

 Effects and mitigation

 The consequences of glacier retreat remain poorly understood.
 Changes in river runoff, global sea-level rise, and increase in frequency of glacial lake outburst floods are probable.
-Decrease in melt-water discharge directly affects the viability of hydroelectric power production, which is one of the economic lifelines for Bhutan.
+Decrease in meltwater discharge directly affects the viability of hydroelectric power production, which is one of the economic lifelines for Bhutan.

 Bhutan was the first country to receive climate mitigation fund from the UN's Least Developed Countries fund.